The goal of this style guide is to present a set of best practices and style guidelines for one AngularJS application.

 }]);

-• Use scope instead of $scope in your link function.
+scope instead of $scope in your link function.
 In the compile, post/pre link functions you have already defined arguments which will be passed when the function is invoked, you won't be able to change them using DI.
-This style is also used in AngularJS's source code.
+This style is also used in AngularJS's source code.ng or ui prefixes since they are reserved for AngularJS and AngularJS UI usage.$scope.$on('$destroy', fn) for cleaning up.
+This is especially useful when you're wrapping third-party plugins as directives.$sce when you should deal with untrusted content.$digest loop so creating a slow filter will slow down your app.service instead of a factory.
+In this way we can take advantage of the "klassical" inheritance easier:function Human() {

 //body